pren1/A_Pipeline_Of_Pretraining_Bert_On_Google_TPU/README.md

 ```
 ctpu status
 ```
-To make sure you have stopped the VM and the TPU:
+To make sure that you have stopped the VM and the TPU.
+You should see something like this:

 <p>
     <img src="image/18.png"/>